Landscape Planning

 Guest instructor: Hannah Grice, Operations Manager, LandScale (Rainforest Alliance)

-Identify the key processes for conducting landscape planning
+Identify the processes for landscape planning and devise a project plan to carry them out

 Define the human and technical infrastructure to support ongoing assessment and planning